wardstoneX/Tasked/README.md

 - Check that tasks have due dates set
 - Verify timezone settings match your location
 - Ensure "My Tasks" list exists and contains tasks

+### Template Issues
+- Verify `task_templates.json` exists and has valid JSON syntax
+- Check that weekday names match exactly (e.g., "Monday", not "monday")
+- Ensure template tasks aren't being manually deleted before the script runs
+- Templates with `"Everyday"` will appear in Today, Tomorrow, and the weekday list

 ## Contributing